L-P/php_misc/guidelines.md

 Classes
 -------
 If you implement `__get` in a class, **always** implement `__isset`.
-Not doing it can lead to strage behavior:
+Not doing it can lead to strange behavior:
 ```php
 class Foo {
 	protected $bar = true;